9½ Weeks: Plot

-Elizabeth McGraw, an employee at a SoHo art gallery, meets John Gray, a Wall Street arbitrageur, at a Chinese grocer and later at a street fair where he buys her an expensive scarf.
+Elizabeth McGraw, a young employee at a SoHo art gallery, meets John Gray, a Wall Street arbitrageur, at a Chinese grocer, and later at a flea market where he buys her an expensive shawl.
 They start dating, but John's strange behavior escalates, and he gives her an expensive gold watch with instructions to think about him touching her at noon every day.
-Elizabeth goes further and masturbates at work at the designated time.
+Elizabeth masturbates at work at the designated time.

 Elizabeth wants to introduce John to her friends, but he only wants to see her in the evenings and tells her to see her friends during the day.
-One evening, she's left alone in his apartment and finds a photo of him with another woman named April Tover.
+One evening, she is alone in his apartment and finds a photo of him with another woman.
 When John calls and asks if she went through his things, she admits it.
-He threatens to punish her, and when he returns home, he orders her to face the wall for a spanking.
+He threatens to punish her, and returning home, he orders her to face the wall for a spanking.
 Elizabeth tries to leave, but the door is locked.
-John slaps her, she slaps him back, and he rapes her.
+John slaps her, she slaps him back and hits him repeatedly, and he has aggressive sex with her.
+Despite this, Elizabeth falls in love with John and starts to enjoy his dominant behavior.

 John takes control of all aspects of Elizabeth's life, from what she wears and eats to how he brushes her hair and feeds her.
 Elizabeth becomes increasingly dependent on John, losing her sense of self.
-One day, she follows John to work and brings him lunch, telling him she wants to "be one of the guys."
-John arranges for her to crossdress for a rendezvous at a bar, but they're mistaken for a gay couple and attacked.
+One day, she follows John to work and brings him lunch, telling him she wants to be "one of the guys".
+John arranges for her to cross-dress for a rendezvous at a bar at the Algonquin Hotel, but after they leave, they are mistaken for a gay couple and attacked by a group of thugs in an alley.
 Elizabeth stabs one of the attackers in the buttocks, and they flee.
-Excited from the incident, Elizabeth declares her love for John, and they have passionate sex at the scene of the crime.
+Aroused by the incident, Elizabeth declares her love for John, takes off her dinner suit and has sex with him under a leaking drainpipe.